-- Clock hours above do not include additional hours required for homework and class preparation. - Massage Therapist program credits are measured - California Healing Arts College does not offer instruction in English as a Second Language (ESL).
+- Clock hours above do not include additional hours required for homework and class preparation. - California Healing Arts College does not offer instruction in English as a Second Language (ESL).

-Instruction is conducted in-house with facility occupancy levels accommodating 300 students at the Carson campus.
+On-Campus instruction is conducted in-house with facility occupancy levels accommodating 300 students at the Carson campus.
+Online instruction is conducted through the school's Learning Management System and videoconferencing to which students access using their unique login credentials assigned upon matriculation.
 Prospective enrollees are encouraged to visit the school's facilities and to discuss their personal educational and occupational plans with school personnel before signing an enrollment agreement.